RDH looking at Certificate Programs Online

 At National Network of Healthcare Hygienists (NNHH), we were inspired by the nursing profession’s ability to take on-demand specialty certificate programs online.
 Some RNs have just one certificate beyond licensure, some have many.
 It’s a way to distinguish themselves and the demographic they are passionate about caring for.
 It’s also a way for healthcare systems to outsource training instead of having to provide it.
 Our Board of Directors has a mission to offer the same to Registered Dental Hygienists.

-1. Oral Systemic Educator Certificate for RDHs
+2. Oral Systemic Educator Certificate for RDHs

 Hygienists are the leaders in patient education in a dental setting.
 They enjoy empowering their patients to leave each appointment with a new nugget of information that will increase their overall health and wellness.
 As medical systems begin to integrate dentistry and oral health protocols, RDHs are instrumental in educating medical collaborative care teams and patients on the oral-systemic link.

 To ensure you are up to date with the latest research, treatments, and language, NNHH has gathered the top educators in the field of dental hygiene who already have specialized knowledge in specific areas of medicine or collaborative care.
-The Oral Systemic Educator Certificate Program offers a review of physiological terms, bi-directional disease states and talking points for colleagues, multidisciplinary team education and patient motivation.
+The ANSI Accredited Oral Systemic Educator Certificate Program offers a review of physiological terms, bi-directional disease states and talking points for colleagues, multidisciplinary team education and patient motivation.
 RDH clinicians, educators, speakers and consultants have all found great value in the program which is self-paced, fully online, and offers 34 CE.
 It does require a Capstone Project to assist with implementation of learning to receive a certificate of completion.

 3. Public Health Certificate for RDHs